Skip to main content

 Robson Hatsukami Morgan / Unsplash

 When putting together a list of bucket list road trips to embark on before you die, California’s Pacific Coast Highway has to be near the top.
-While the PCH runs north to south following the 1 freeway on the coast, it begins in Washington and goes all the way to San Diego.
+While the PCH runs north to south following Highway 1 on the coast, it begins in Washington and goes all the way to San Diego.
 For our purposes, we suggest you start in Southern Oregon and kick off the trip with the Redwood National Forest.

 Not only will you get the opportunity to see one of the most majestic state parks in the country, but you will also get to experience Big Sur, Monterey, and some of the best stretches of beach you can get to without a plane.
 Stop off at a few of the many viewpoints and listen to the waves while you eat lunch or snacks.
 Don’t forget to check out the Golden Gate Bridge and Lombard Street in San Francisco and Hollywood in Los Angeles.

 Starting at Coos Bay in Oregon and traveling the 1,080 miles is a great way to spend four days on the road.
-And when you stop in San Clemente, CA, do yourself a favor and stop off at the Rainbow Sandals at their flagship store and warehouse.
+And when you stop in San Clemente, California, do yourself a favor and stop off at the Rainbow Sandals at their flagship store and warehouse.
 They are the best sandals you will ever find and will last you until the next time you make it out to the coast.

 Grand Staircase-Escalante National Monument, Utah